adieyal/sd-dynamic-prompts/docs/tutorial.md

 Two points are worth noting.

-Firstly, in constrast to Magic Prompt, I'm feeling lucky prompts don't necessary contain our search string.
-This is because Lexica performs a semantic search on their prompts database.
-This means that the prompt should be relevant, even if the string doesn't match.
+Firstly, in contrast to Magic Prompt, I'm feeling lucky prompts don't necessary contain our search string.
+This is because Lexica performs a semantic search on its prompts database.
+This means the prompt should be relevant, even if the string doesn't match.

-Secondly, if you were to look for this prompt on the Lexica.art website, you wouldn't find the images that were generated.
-This is because you almost certainly were using different settings to the person who originally crafted the prompt.
+Secondly, if you were to look for this prompt on the Lexica.art website, you wouldn't find the generated images.
+This is because you almost certainly used different settings than the person who originally crafted the prompt.

 ## Attention grabber